 I've heard nothing about crime against tourists.
 Tourists are rare and sometimes behave differently to what people of Sumba are used to.
 This is often a cause of misunderstanding.
 As a guest it is important to develop a sense of what you may do and may not do - especially concerning the Marapu faith.

 Things which we bring with us, and which are known from advertising in television, surely arouse certain desires.
 Perhaps we should leave things with famous brand names at home.
+And as I described above the term property is sometimes defined differently than with us.

 People in East Sumba say that there is much more crime in West Sumba.
 At least the tone among the people and with foreigners sounds less friendly, sometimes perhaps too direct, which is interpreted as aggressive.
 This is especially true for Kodi, the poorest district of the island.